 I know.
 Random!
 But, hey, it works.

 I also decided, since I had the time, to make the meatballs from scratch, but you can use frozen ones if you’re short on time.
+Opt for from-scratch to keep this recipe clean eating.
+But you can find a pretty cleanish version at your local health food store.
+And you can even make this recipe vegan by using vegan meatballs!

 The result – a sweet meatball 10 year old me would have loved.

-Slow Cooker Meatballs with Orange Marmalade
+Slow Cooker Meatballs with Orange Marmalade Recipe

-This recipe is a fun twist on the class grape-jelly meatball recipe that most people have had at one pot luck or another.
+This recipe is a fun twist on the classic grape-jelly meatball recipe that most people have had at one pot luck or another.
 The orange marmalade gives the meatballs a lovely tangy flavor that still keeps the sweetness of the original version.
 And if you’re short on time, don’t worry about making the meatballs, just buy some frozen (and check out the alternate preparation directions below the recipe).

 - 1 pound ground beef